Respecting Boundaries: Theoretical Equivalence and Structure Beyond Dynamics: Introduction

 \begin{enumerate} \item Adjudications of theoretical equivalence cannot be made independently of clearly committing oneself to particular judgments regarding a theory's relevant content.
-If one fails to account properly for the contentful features of a theory, one will either be left with an adjudication of theoretical equivalence that is incorrect or a view of the theories' structure that is deficient. \item The content of physical theories can extend beyond dynamics.
-Boundary phenomena, boundary conditions, and the modeling of subsystem-environment decompositions is relevant in questions concerning views of the content of physical theories, and likewise concerning theoretical equivalence, because these items are important to capturing the empirical content of physical theories.
-Indeed, some philosophers have begun to discuss boundary conditions alongside other elements that are typically invoked when specifying theoretical structure---see e.g.~\parencite{Wallace2014-GREECO, Teh2016-TEHGGU}. \end{enumerate}
+If one fails to account properly for the contentful features of a theory, one may be left with an adjudication of theoretical equivalence that is incorrect, a view of the theories' structure that is deficient, or both. \item The content of physical theories can extend beyond dynamics.
+Boundary phenomena, boundary conditions, and the modeling of subsystem-environment decompositions are relevant to questions concerning the content of physical theories, and likewise concerning theoretical equivalence, because these items are important for capturing the empirical content of physical theories.
+Indeed, some philosophers have begun to discuss boundary conditions alongside other elements that are typically invoked when specifying theoretical structure---see e.g.~\textcite{Wallace2014-GREECO, Teh2016-TEHGGU}. \end{enumerate}